Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

 </p>

 > 💡 **Quick Tip(s):** A cable connects two devices.
 If the link doesn't come up, the fault could be the cable or lack of, the local device, the remote device, or **any of their respective interfaces**.
 Troubleshooting steps:
+> - Ensure that there is a connected cable
 > - Ensure that the cable is firmly seated
 > - **If you have a TDR (Time Domain Reflectometer) for copper or OTDR (Optical Time Domain Reflectometer) for fiber** — use it first to check for shorts, opens, or breaks along the cable run — this can reveal faults on the far end without physically accessing it — Most modern cable testers include built-in TDR/OTDR functionality, and some switches/routers have built-in TDR/OTDR diagnostic commands
 >   - **If you don't have a TDR/OTDR** — skip directly to replacing the cable with a known-good cable